manoj-naga-varma/Real-Time-Exercise-Tracker-and-Counter-in-Python/README.md

 - 🔢 Push-up and squat counter based on joint angles
 - 📐 Angle calculation using landmark positions
 - 📊 Live feedback on movement stages and count
-- 🌐 Flask + HTML-based web interface for app version
+- 🌐 Flask + HTML based web interface for app version
 - 📦 Modular structure to easily expand to more exercises

 ---